© Crown copyright 2021

 Student loan deduction

-The payment is treated as pay, therefore a small deduction may be made to contribute towards repaying your student loan.
-If applicable, this deduction will be made automatically when we pay you.
+The payment is treated as pay, which means a student loan deduction may be made.
+If applicable, we will make this deduction automatically when we pay you.

 Income Tax and National Insurance

 The Department for Education will pay Income Tax and National Insurance on your payment on your behalf.
-Neither you nor your employing school will need to pay any additional Income Tax or National Insurance on the payment.
+Neither you nor your employing school will need to make any Income Tax or National Insurance contributions for this payment.

 Salary and pensions